 Attracting and retaining customers has been our key focus since our inception.
-We measure our effectiveness in attracting and retaining customers through several key performance indicators, including our active customers, repeat customers, total orders and orders placed by repeat customers.
+We measure our effectiveness in attracting and retaining customers through several key performance indicators, including our active customers, total orders and orders placed by repeat customers.
 The following table sets forth these indicators for the periods presented:

-F or the year en December 3
+For the year end December 31, ed

-2010 2010 2011 2012
+2009 2009 2010

 (in thousands)

-Active customers 276 1,491 4,110
+Active customers 38 276 1,491

-Repeat customers 155 903 2,625
+Repeat customers 14 155 903

-Total orders 927 7,269 21,919
+Total orders 71 927 7,269

-Orders placed by repeat customers 804 6,681 20,457
+Orders placed by repeat customers 47 804 6,681

-Our growth has been driven by increases in all four key performance indicators set forth above.
-The increase in our active customers has been primarily attributable to the growth of the number of our registered members from 1.2 million in 2010 to 12.1 million in 2011 and to 26.8 million in 2012.
+Our growth has been driven by increases in all three key performance indicators set forth above.
+The increase in our active customers has been primarily attributable to the growth of the number of our registered members from 0.3 million in 2009 to 1.2 million in 2010, and to 12.1 million in 2011.
 The increase in our total orders has primarily resulted from the increase in orders placed by repeat customers.
-In 2010, 2011 and 2012, 86.7%, 91.9% and 93.2%, respectively, of our total orders were placed by repeat customers.
-Our total number of repeat customers was 0.2 million, 0.9 million and 2.6 million in 2010, 2011 and 2012, respectively, representing 56.2%, 60.6% and 63.9%, respectively, of the total number of our active customers during the same periods.
-In addition, our total number of active customers increased from 934,000 in the three-month period ended December 31, 2011 to 2.6 million in the three-month period ended December 31, 2012 and our total number of repeat customers increased from 644,000 in the three-month period ended December 31, 2011 to 1.9 million in the three-month period ended December 31, 2012.
-As our business is still at a high growth phase and in light of our ability to develop a highly engaged and loyal customer base, we expect continuing growth in all four key performance indicators set forth above in the foreseeable future.
+In 2009, 2010 and 2011, 66.2%, 86.7% and 91.9%, respectively, of our total orders were placed by repeat customers.
+Our total number of repeat customers was 14 thousand, 0.2 million and 0.9 million in 2009, 2010 and 2011, respectively, representing 36.8%, 56.2% and 60.6%, respectively, of the total number of our active customers during the same periods.
+As our business is still at a high growth phase and in light of our ability to develop a highly engaged and loyal customer base, we expect continuing growth in all three key performance indicators set forth above in the foreseeable future.